One of 189 Pathways™

 The Discovery

-How is The Ceremonial Heart pathway recognized?
+How is this pathway recognized?

-Can someone carry The Ceremonial Heart name with different Enneagram wings?
+Can someone carry this pathway name with different Enneagram wings?

-What is Shamanic healing and how does it relate to the Enneagram?
+What is Shamanic Healing and how does it relate to the Enneagram?

 Is This Your Pathway?